Genivia/ugrep/README.md

     ugrep -n -k --color '\p{Upper}\p{Lower}*' places.txt

-### 2) list all capitalized Unicode words

-To produce a sorted list of all capitalized Unicode words found in `places.txt`:
+To produce a sorted list of all capitalized Unicode words in `places.txt`:

     ugrep -o '\p{Upper}\p{Lower}*' places.txt | sort -u

-To display the byte offset of the matches counting from the start of the file:
+To display the byte offset of the matches next to the matching word, counting from the start of the file:

     ugrep -b -o '\p{Upper}\p{Lower}*' places.txt

-### 3) display lines containing Unicode characters
+### 2) display lines containing Unicode characters

 To display all lines containing laughing face emojis in `birthday.txt`: